Optimally Integrating Ad Auction into E-Commerce Platforms: Extensions

 \subsubsection{The Sparsity on Column}

-In last subsection, we discuss the layout of search results page on terminal of personal computer.
 In this extension, we would like to investigate the case in terminal of mobile devices.
 Generally, after inputting a keyword, the search results are displayed in one column (not the same as the layout of terminal of personal computer).
-If we still want to restrict the sparsity of ads, we need to add the constraints on every consecutive $l$ slots, i.e., we constrain that there are at most $c$ ad items displayed in any consecutive $l$ slots.
-Add the new constraints, $\sum_{i\in A}\sum_{k=m+1}^{m+l} x_{ik}(v)\leq c, m=0, 1,\ldots, K-l$ , into original problems Denote the new constraints feasible set as $\mathcal{\hat{X}}$.
+If we still want to restrict the sparsity of ads, we need to add the constraints on any consecutive $l$ slots, i.e., there are at most $c$ ad items displayed in any consecutive $l$ slots.
+Mathematically, add a series of constraints, $\sum_{i\in A}\sum_{k=m+1}^{m+l} x_{ik}(v)\leq c, m=0, 1,\ldots, K-l$, into $\mathcal{X}$ and denote the new feasible region as $\mathcal{\hat{X}}$.
 We call this model as the sparse integrated ad system -- column (SIASC).

-It can be find that the difference between SIASR and SIASC is that there are more sparsity constraints on consecutive slots.
-In reality, for the first $l$ slots, the constraint is the same.
-Intuitively, The allocation for first slots should also be the same.
+We focus on the unconstrained problem first.
+Note that, compared to SIASR, SIASC owns more sparsity constraints on consecutive slots.
+However, for the first $l$ slots, the constraint is the same.
+Intuitively, the allocation for first slots should also be the same.
 After deciding the first $l$ slots and observing the next constraint on slot $2$ to slot $l+1$, it only need to decide which item (ad item or organic item) should be allocated to slot $l+1$ to meet the sparsity constraint.
 In this way, we can continue filling the following slots by checking the criteria of sparsity.
+Obeying this rule, we propose the mechanism $\mathcal{\hat{M}}(c, l)$.